d1vyan5hu/Constructive-Counter/TrafficClicker3_11_25/CONFIG_GUIDE.md

-# TrafficClicker Config Guide
+# CRClicker Config Guide

-This guide explains how to create configuration files for TrafficClicker with support for text input and conditional steps.
+This guide explains how to create configuration files for CRClicker with support for text input and conditional steps.

 ## Basic Structure